-A common ingredient in despair is the belief that you know everything.
+I have observed an all-too common ingredient in despair.
+It is the belief that you know everything.
 We usually define despair as the opposite of hope, which is correct, but there is also delusion in it.
-I have observed that people in despair often think they know how everything is, and how everything will turn out.
-True hope, on the contrary, does not always know in particular what it hopes for.
+I have noticed that quite a number (but not all) of those who suffer despair are given to thinking that they know how everything is, and how everything will turn out.
+True hope, on the contrary, may not know in particular what it hopes for.
 The truly hopeful person waits for things to reveal themselves in time.
-Deep hope requires patience, endurance, fortitude.
+Deep hope requires patience and endurance.

-This is why philosophers have always seen hope as a "cardinal" - or core - virtue.
-Modern research backs this up, showing that hope is vital for resilience and achievement.
-But I have another reason why you should cultivate it, and I can express it in different ways.
+This is why philosophers have always seen hope as a core virtue.
+Modern research backs this up, showing that hope is vital for both resilience and success.
+But there are numerous reasons why you should cultivate it.
 You need hope in order to answer your calling.
 You need hope in order to find your purpose.
 You need hope in order to properly love those who most need you.
+Hope is one of the most important ingredients in our lives.
+It deserves your attention and cultivation.

-Let's take things down a few notches for a moment.
+I'm going to tell a story which will disturb some people, because it's cruel, but it teaches an important lesson.
 In the 1950s a gruesome experiment was conducted on rats.
-They were dropped into buckets of water and were timed, to see how long they would swim before they drowned.
+They were dropped into buckets of water and were timed, to see how long they could swim before they drowned.
 The rats swam for an average of 15 minutes before giving up and drowning.
 Then, on a mere hunch, the experimenter tried something different.
-Just as a rat was giving up he would take it out of the water, dry it, give it a short rest, and then place it back in.
+Just as a rat was giving up, he would take it out of the water, dry it, give it a short rest, and then place it back in.
 The result?
-The rats who experienced this went on to swim without rest for an average of 60 hours before drowning.
+The rats who experienced this went on to swim, without further rest, for an average of 60 hours before drowning.
 Yes, from 15 minutes, to 60 hours!
 240 times longer.
-Effectively, by lifting the rats out at first, they had been trained to have hope.
-And the consequence of hope was 240 times more resilience!

-I have suffered some painful and dark moments in my life and this question has guided me through.
+I have suffered some painful and dark moments in my life, and at my lowest I once instinctively formulated a question which has since guided me through tough times.
 It has been like a resilience mantra for me.
-I have used it with suicidal clients, and have witnessed it have the same effect over time on them.
-I think it can help you.
+And so I have shared it with others, for example suicidal clients, and have witnessed it have the same effect over time on some of them.
+I think it may help you.
 This is a question to ask yourself whenever you lose your sense of meaning and purpose, and are tempted to despair:

 Who needs you up ahead?

-Let me unpack that, by starting with the opening words of a poem by David Malouf:
+Let me unpack this question, starting with the opening words of a poem by David Malouf:

 Through all those years keeping the present